chembu/angular/aio/content/guide/animations.md

 <div class="l-sub-section">

-Find the list of Angular animation function available under the Animation DSL section of this document.
+Find the list of Angular animation function available under the [Animation DSL section](guide/animations#animation-dsl) of this document.
 </div>

-### Step 4: Add animations: property inside @Component decorator
+### Step 3: Add animations: property inside @Component decorator

 In the component file, add a property called `animations:` to the `@Component` decorator.